yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 ### Now Presenting

-Besides the emulated GPU, {{< gh-hovercard "12761" "presentation to screen" >}} also needed some work to support running applets–without it, none of the benefits could actually be displayed.
+Besides the emulated GPU, {{< gh-hovercard "12761" "presentation to screen" >}} also needed some work to support running applets — without it, none of the benefits could actually be displayed.
 If there is no multi-layer composition in place, there is no applet fun.

 byte[] rewrote almost all of the presentation code to support layer overlays and blending, taking special care to not break the existing filtering and antialiasing options.
 FSR in particular was converted from a compute shader to a fragment shader, so proper blending could be enabled.
-The end result is the same, with no image quality changes–but now FSR can be used while games display the native inline keyboard, for example.
+The end result is the same, with no image quality changes — but now FSR can be used while games display the native inline keyboard, for example.

 {{< imgs
-	"./keyboard.mp4| That transparency behind the keyboard wasn’t free.
-Right click the video to unmute it"
+	"./keyboard.mp4| That transparency behind the keyboard wasn’t free."
   >}}

 ### [I AM the applet manager](https://www.youtube.com/watch?v=7ZLS5KNDelI)